aaravavi/TVS-Connect-Application-VAPT/README.md

     - [Vulnerabilities](#vulnerabilities)
         - [Unauthenticated Access to Service History of Any Users](#unauthenticated-access-to-service-history-of-any-users)
         - [Logical Flaw: ADD and DELETE Emergency Contact for Any User](#logical-flaw-add-and-delete-emergency-contact-for-any-user)
+        - [Broken Cryptography: Leaked secrets on Android and iOS application platforms](

 ## Introduction
 TVS Connect is a mobile application designed to streamline communication and enhance connectivity between TVS vehicle owners and their vehicles.
 It aims to provide users with convenience and peace of mind by offering real-time updates and personalized assistance for their vehicles.